MattParkerDev/DotNetSolutionTools/README.md

 Various tools to manage a C# solution.

+✨ Update a solution to .NET 8 - updates csproj target versions and all Microsoft Nuget Packages

 ## CLI

 **compare** `<SolutionFolderPath>` `<SolutionFilePath>` Finds any missing C# projects in the solution file compared to the folder.